 In such rental markets, it can be harder to find a no-fee apartment.
 Most frequently, the renters will have to pay the fees in such cases and the apartment will be advertised as requiring fees.

 Sometimes you might get a broker to show you a no-fee apartment and at end of the hunt, you’ll have to pay the fee.
 They will not differentiate between a fee or no-fee apartment.
 Their sole job is to get you an apartment and get paid.
-So, while looking for a no-fee apartment, don’t make a mistake to getting the help of a broker, otherwise you will have to pay them.
+So, while looking for a no-fee apartment, don’t make the mistake of getting the help of a broker, otherwise, you will have to pay them.

 Either way, it is better to work and find an apartment without a broker whether it’s listed as a fee or no-fee apartment.